mbaumer/us_hep_funding/docs/_states/NJ.md

 <a name="NJ-06"></a>
 [Back to top](#top)
 ## NJ-06 -- Rep. Frank Pallone (D)
+### Committees
+Frank Pallone is the #1 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $3,257,000.00 in SC HEP grants.